MD Admissions Timeline

 Secondary applications are sent to candidates with an MCAT score at or above the 35th percentile.
 Those below the 35th percentile are screened for excellence within our competencies and may be sent a secondary application after review.

 Submit your secondary application as soon as possible after receiving it.
-There is an application fee of $85 due upon submission.
-That fee is waived for those approved for the AAMC-Fee Assistance Program.
+You do not have to wait for your letters of recommendation.
+There is an application fee of $95 due upon submission.
+That fee is waived for those approved for the AAMC Fee Assistance Program and active-duty military members.

-6. See more information about our secondary application on the Requirements page.
+See more information and tips about our secondary application on the Requirements page.

 Once your secondary application is complete, you will be able to access your Applicant Portal.
 If at any time you want to submit updates to your application, please use the checklist on your Applicant Portal.